gustavoespitia/julia_in_codespaces/README.md

       	"remoteUser": "vscode"
       }

-Restart Codespaces (clic on the warning notice that appears when you create or modify devcontainer.json file or just reload the webpage)
+Rebuild Codespaces (clic on the warning notice that appears when you create or modify devcontainer.json file or Cntrl-Shift-P: Rebuild)

 When restart precedures finished press Cntrl-Shift-P and digit the command Julia Start REPL (or simply press Alt-J Alt-O) to start the Julia command console.